Escape From an Emotionally and Verbally Abusive Father

 The cycle of abuse

 Phase two in this cycle is the “acute battering state,” dominated by “its uncontrollable nature,” such as when Dianna’s father tried to dominate her with abusive verbal outbursts.
 In this phase the abuser can become physically violent as well.
 After an outburst, the abuser usually tries to justify his/her behavior and blames it on events or others—in this case, his wife and his daughter.
 Even though Dianna was not physically abused, she feels that she was beaten up emotionally.
-Walker (1979, p.
-61) explains, “Anticipation of what might occur causes severe psychological stress for the battered woman: she becomes anxious, depressed, and complains of other psychophysiological symptoms.”
+Walker (1979) explains, “Anticipation of what might occur causes severe psychological stress for the battered woman: she becomes anxious, depressed, and complains of other psychophysiological symptoms.”

-The third phase is the “reconciliation/honeymoon phase,” in which Dianna’s father apologized and gave her presents.
+The third phase was the “reconciliation/honeymoon phase,” in which Dianna’s father apologized and gave her presents.
 He would even claim, “No one will ever love you like I do.”
 Sometimes, abusers actually feel highly remorseful and even suicidal, but most often they do not seem to be able to change their behavior without outside help.
 Mother and daughter both were trapped in the cycle of abuse.Dianna was often called a “princess” by friends and relatives because she was showered with gifts and fancy dinners.
 But each gift symbolized the pain and suffering Dianna had to endure.

 The third phase is a period of relative calm, but soon the cycle begins again.
 As Dianna describes, “The situation at home was a personal war zone.
 I did not know when [my father] would strike with his words again.”
 She tried to talk to him, but he showed no signs of listening or changing.
 “Talking to my father to get him to listen to me was like trying to convince a wall to listen.”
 There was no way she could rationally communicate with him to avoid the abuse.